owncloud/web/docs/extension-system/_index.md

 {{< toc >}}

+## Concepts and Building Blocks

 The ownCloud Web can be extended through various entry points with custom **apps** and **extensions**.

-## Concepts and building blocks

-### Apps
+### Distinction between Apps and Extensions

-#### Abstract

 An Application in the context of ownCloud Web is an artifact which can be distributed to and installed by an ownCloud admin.
 It serves two main purposes:
 1. It makes the full app viewport (everything below the top bar) available to the application developer for any custom application code.
 This includes the ability to define views with routes, navigation items for the left side bar, and more.
 2. Through the `extensions` key in the application interface the developer can register extensions of any extension type.
    Those extensions will become available in standardized extension points and for being queried from the extension registry for custom use.

 Both parts are optional.
 This means that an application can be a file editor without any custom extensions, or even contain no custom application code at all and only host extensions to be registered in the extension registry, or a combination of both.

+### Apps

 #### Technical Details